 An Educ8sian has PhDs for days.
 She surpasses all search engines and seeks knowledge like a tiger stalking its prey.
 If you have a question, look for her in the hallowed halls of education.
 She is the Queen of All Answers!

 Empowerment begins on the local level.
-A portion of the proceeds from each item sold benefits the P.E.A.C. program at East West Players in LA and a scholarship program at Positively Arts in Las Vegas, as well as various other non profits that support the AAPI community!
+A portion of the proceeds from each item sold benefits the EWPlay! program at East West Players in LA and a scholarship program at Positively Arts in Las Vegas, as well as various other non profits that support the AAPI community!

 Positively Arts believes every child deserves the right to create their own song, however, not every child can afford to write it.
 Using the arts to EMPOWER, INSPIRE, EDUCATE and HEAL, Positively Arts offers a variety of programs like Broadway Dreamers, Arts in Action, and Get Launched to give students instruction, performance, and mentorship opportunities throughout the year.
 Their Anti-Bullying and Empowerment Programs provide the tools, coping mechanisms and positive creative outlets for self-expression through artistic discovery and performance.